 B3.6 Sustaining and Growing the SHSM

-Professional learning communities (PLCs) are an effective means to facilitate the involvement of all staff in the planning, implementation, and measurement of an SHSM initiative, and help create a sense of collective responsibility.
+Professional learning communities (PLCs) are an effective means to facilitate the involvement of all staff in the planning, implementation, and measurement of an SHSM program, and help create a sense of collective responsibility.
 As the program evolves, staff members build individual knowledge and skills, and simultaneously develop a sense of working as a team towards a common goal – to provide a quality SHSM for students.
 The work of a PLC can result in a program that is both sensitive to local and individual needs and designed to meet the ministry's requirements.

 A PLC can include administrators, Student Success leaders, teachers of SHSM major credits, guidance staff, cooperative education staff, teachers of subjects related to the SHSM, and OnSIS (Ontario School Information System) leads.